murthuja1708/RTOS/README.md

 5. Swap the priority and observe the changes in the output.
 What is your conclusion on the sequence of printing the messages.

-	*	as soon as taks gets created task is moved to ready state and if there is no other task scheduler will schedule this task if there are tasks already then higher priority task will get scheduled.
+	*	as soon as taks gets created task is moved to ready state and if there is no other task scheduler will schedule this task if there are tasks already then higher priority task will get scheduled and the lower priority task will not get scheduled until the higher priority task gets blocked/suspended/deleted.

 6. What are the maximum number of tasks that can be created on the RTOS you are using?
 Is it limited by the RTOS design or underlying hardware resources or both.
 	*	There is no limit on number of tasks that can be created in freertos until we have the required size to do the task operations and other functionalities(i..e hardware resources).